foundry-planeshift/server/README.md

 The system uses printed ArUco markers and a webcam for the tracking.
 The software is split into two components:

+## Supported systems
+This software was developed mainly for Linux.
+It's possible this might work as well on Windows/MacOS, but I haven't tested it so your mileage may vary.

 ## Server
 The server is where the computer vision processing is done.